ezrafollower/locobot/README.md

 ### Similarities
 1. Most code are the exact same as the orignial repo
 2. Users and maintainers should update this repo with the original repo from time to time to include the newest features.
+You can use `source git_upstream_pull.sh`

 ### Differences
 1. We include dockerfiles and a script to launch our docker container.
 The docker is made according to the installation guid provided by the original repo.